Looking for the app? See the MacBook battery monitor.

 Battery Tips

-How to Increase Your Mac's Battery Duration
+How to Increase Your Mac's Battery Length

 Your MacBook can last a lot longer on a single charge than you think.
 Most battery drain comes from a handful of settings you can change in two minutes, and a few apps quietly burning watts in the background.

-The quick version: Turn on Low Power Mode, close browser tabs you are not using, keep brightness under 75%, and use Activity monitor or BetterBatteryMonitor (3rd party) to find which apps are drawing the most power.
+The quick version: Turn on Low Power Mode, close browser tabs you are not using, keep the display at the dimmest comfortable level, and use Activity Monitor or MacBookBatteryMonitor to find which apps are drawing the most power.
 The rest of this article goes into detail on each of those points and a few more.

 Use Low Power Mode